composablehorizons/compose-unstyled/README.md

 An unstyled Composable component for Compose Multiplatform that can be used to implement Dropdown Menus with the styling of your choice.

 Comes with built-in Keyboard management and animation support.
-Supports Compose Desktop, Web (WASM), Android and iOS.
+Supports Compose Desktop, Web (Js/WASM), Android and iOS.

 ## Installation